DibyaRanjanNayak01/Calculator-WebApp/README.md

 # Calculator-WebApp
 This is a project based on Calculator website.
-A simple calculator app that can perform basic arithmetic operations. :)
+A simple calculator app that can perform basic arithmetic operations.\n :)